cabforum/netsec/docs/NSR.md

 **CA Infrastructure**: Collectively the infrastructure used by the CA or Delegated Third Party which qualifies as a:

-* Certificate Management System;
 * Certificate System;
-* Delegated Third Party System;
-* Issuing System;
 * Root CA System (Air-Gapped and otherwise); or
 * Security Support System.

-**Certificate Management System**: A system used by a CA or Delegated Third Party to process, approve issuance of, or store certificates or certificate status information, including the database, database server, and storage.

-**Certificate System**: A system used by a CA or Delegated Third Party to access, process, or manage data or provide services related to performing:
+**Certificate System**: A system used by a CA or Delegated Third Party to store, access, process, or manage data or provide services related to performing:

    1. identity validation;
    2. identity authentication;